Richmond-San Rafael Bridge Opens to Cyclists and Pedestrians

 The State of California has issued a shelter-in-place order to slow the spread of Covid-19.
 If you find the need to be outdoors for physical and mental well-being, State and local health officials are recommending that you walk, run, hike, and bike in your own neighborhood and local parks while practicing social distancing of at least 6 feet.
 If you find that you’re unable to maintain 6-feet of social distancing, find another location where the 6-foot distance can be maintained to protect your health and the health of your family and community.

-A new section of the Bay Trail is currently under construction at Ravenswood Open Space Preserve in East Palo Alto.
-The trail will close a 0.6-mile critical gap on the peninsula, connecting 80 miles of continuous Bay Trail and river connector trails across three counties.
+On August 7, the Midpeninsula Regional Open Space District hosted a virtual ceremony to celebrate the opening of this short but substantial new section of Bay Trail at the Ravenswood Open Space Preserve in East Palo Alto.
+This 0.6-mile gap on the peninsula connects 80 miles of continuous Bay Trail and river connector trails across three counties.
 The trail includes a new boardwalk and bridge spanning the wetlands at the northern end of the preserve.
-An overlook along the boardwalk will include benches and interpretive signage, providing a great location for bird watching.
-The new trail opening is anticipated in summer 2020.
-For more information, click here.
+An overlook along the boardwalk includes benches and interpretive signage, providing a great location for bird watching.
+Explore using Map Card #6

 San Francisco Bay Trail featured on NBC Bay Area’s “Open Road with Doug McConnell”